Top-k and top-p sampling: how an LLM picks its next token

 is the degenerate case: always pick the argmax, sample nothing.
 It is deterministic and occasionally useful (code generation, structured output), but on longer text it tends to fall into repetitive loops because small probability differences compound over many steps.

-Both strategies can combine.
+The cutoffs can also combine.
 Some stacks do top-k first to cap the size of the eligible set, then top-p inside that, then sample.
 The exact pipeline varies by framework, which is one reason two implementations of "the same" sampler can produce different text for the same prompt and seed.

 There is no universal "correct" setting.
 The right cutoff depends on what you want the output to be.